 - Feel free to meal prep and always make more than enough for yourself – there’s nothing wrong with leftovers because you can take it to work or have it for dinner the next day.

 Always remember to “eat the rainbow.”
-Your plate should be full of colors, and a recipe like the Healthy Winter Casserole does just that.
-Follow us on Facebook, Twitter, LinkedIn and Instagram for more recipes and updates about life at Blue KC.
+Your plate should be full of colors, and a recipe like this Healthy Winter Casserole does just that.